AndrewE23/SQL_Project/cleaning_data.md

 >#3.
 Monetary amounts in various columns were not formatted like currency, needing to be divided by 1,000,000 and rounded to two decimal points to better reflect what they are.

 >#4: In the *all_sessions* table, country is sometimes labelled "(not set)", and city is sometimes either "(not set)" or "not available in demo dataset".
-Any "(not set)" values can easily be replaced with NULL, while the other city string may have to be changed to "N/A" for ease of reading.
+All such instances were changed to "N/A".

 >#5: Product name entries in the *products*, *sales_reports*, and *all_sessions* tables sometimes have extraneous spaces, and for ease of access all product names can also be reduced to lower case.